How to write a prose proposal for The Emma Press

 - How would you describe your prose style?

-- What are you trying to achieve with your collection?
+- What are you trying to achieve with this book?

 - Who is your target audience?

-- How many words will your collection have, approximately?
+- How many words will your book have, approximately?

 - Remember, our children’s fiction books contain around 24,000 words

-You should have at least three essays or stories finished to submit with your proposal.
+You should have at least three essays or chapters finished to submit with your proposal.

-For the rest of the collection, we hope you have a sense of the content of each essay or of the way the stories to come will help contribute to the overall mood and purpose.
+For the rest of the collection, we hope you have a sense of the content of each essay or how will help contribute to the overall mood and purpose.

 Considering the word count, how many pieces do you anticipate including in the collection?